As the head of the family should teach it in a simple way to his household

 What is the benefit of such eating and drinking?

 These words, “Given, and shed for you, for the forgiveness of sins,” show us that in the Sacrament forgiveness of sins, life, and salvation are given us through these words.
 For where there is forgiveness of sins, there is also life and salvation.

 How can bodily eating and drinking do such great things?

 Indeed, it is not the eating and drinking that does them, but rather these words: “Given, and shed for you, for the forgiveness of sins.”
-These words are the main thing in the Sacrament; and whoever believes these words has what they say, namely, the forgiveness of sins.
+These words, along with the bodily eating and drinking, are the main thing in the Sacrament; and whoever believes these words has what they say, namely, the forgiveness of sins.

 Who, then, receives this Sacrament worthily?

 Fasting and bodily preparation are indeed a fine outward discipline; but that person is truly worthy and well prepared who has faith in these words: “Given and shed for you for the forgiveness of sins.”

 But whoever does not believe these words or doubts them is unworthy and ill-prepared; for the words “For you” require nothing but believing hearts.